How to Become an Officiant and Officiate a Wedding in Utah

 • Authorized persons of any religious denomination who are given the authority to solemnize marriages

-By becoming an ordained minister through the Universal Life Church (ULC) or American Marriage Ministries (AMM), you can join the ranks of those legally permitted to officiate weddings in Utah.
+By becoming an ordained minister through The Provenance Center, you can join the ranks of those legally permitted to officiate weddings in Utah.

 How to Become an Officiant in Utah